 4. Helps you identify your competition and target audience, so that you can create differentiating personal marketing communications designed to resonate with them.

 6. Makes your personal marketing documents (resume, bio, LinkedIn profile, etc) a more interesting and powerful read.
-Compared to a traditional executive resume, communicating your brand on paper or web page casts a richer and deeper impression of who you are, compelling people to want to meet you.
+Compared to a traditional executive resume or typically anemic LinkedIn profile, communicating your brand on paper or web page casts a richer and deeper impression of who you are, compelling people to want to meet you.

 7. Helps you take control of your real-life and online identity, and the way you’re perceived by others.